NOC-MSM/CoNES/docs/building.rst

 Building a NEMO Container
 =========================

-In this section an overview of how a NEMO SIF is built under the CoNES project.
+In this section an overview of how a NEMO SIF is built under the CoNES project is presented.

 - Summary of the defination file used to build the SIF

 - Build on a variety of platforms

 - summarise building from the command line and using gihub actions as an immuatble Singularity Image File (SIF)